 Accreditation plays a key role in social sectors such as food, medical, environmental, and forensic science testing laboratories.

-ISO 17025 laboratory accreditation involves an authoritative body giving formal acknowledgment of technical competence.
+ISO/IEC 17025 accreditation audit involves an authoritative body giving formal acknowledgment of technical competence.

 Particular measurements and tests include third party assessment and international standard.

 To prepare your laboratory for audits, QSE Academy has created this succinct list of crucial points to remember.

 There are 2 types of audits that accreditation bodies can perform to diminish the risk of invalid creation of accreditation certificates.

 Likewise, audits can decrease the possibility of an inappropriate accreditation certificate.

 - Pre-assessment audits

 Pre-Assessment audits help laboratories prepare for the final assessment.

 Also, it aids the lead assessor and technical assessors in evaluating a laboratory’s preparedness to go through the final assessment.